top of page

 The most daunting part about this recipe is separating the yolks from the egg whites, as this recipe only uses egg yolks, but I promise once you give it a try you'll get the hang of it if you aren't a pro already.
 The crust is made of crushed Nilla Wafers that are tossed with melted butter, and the rest of the dry and wet ingredients are ones you may have on hand already or won't mind having around!

 There are a few phases to bake and set this bar recipe.
-First it cooks at 350 degrees for about 20-30 minutes (first photo), then you'll reduce your oven to 325 degrees and bake for another 8-10 minutes (second photo), and then you'll chill the bar (third photo).
+First it you'll bake the bars at 350 degrees for about 20-25 minutes until lightly golden on the top, then you'll reduce your oven to 325 degrees and bake for another 5-10 minutes until they're more deeply golden, and then you'll chill the bar (third photo).
 You can see the progression of an even golden brown once it's fully baked, and that color only intensifies when the bars chill fully.

 Ingredients: